At a glance

 (e) Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.

 (f) Legitimate interests: the processing is necessary for your legitimate interests or the legitimate interests of a third party unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests.
 (This cannot apply if you are a public authority processing data to perform your official tasks.)

 For more detail on each lawful basis, read the relevant page of this guide.

 When is processing ‘necessary’?

 Many of the lawful bases for processing depend on the processing being “necessary”.
-This does not mean that processing always has to be essential.
+This does not mean that processing has to be absolutely essential.
 However, it must be more than just useful, and more than just standard practice.
-It must be a targeted and proportionate way of achieving the purpose.
+It must be a targeted and proportionate way of achieving a specific purpose.
 The lawful basis will not apply if you can reasonably achieve the purpose by some other less intrusive means, or by processing less data.It is not enough to argue that processing is necessary because you have chosen to operate your business in a particular way.
 The question is whether the processing is objectively necessary for the stated purpose, not whether it is a necessary part of your chosen methods.

 How do we decide which lawful basis applies?

 This depends on your specific purposes and the context of the processing.
 You should think about why you want to process the data, and consider which lawful basis best fits the circumstances.
 You can use ICO’s interactive guidance tool (external link) to help you.

 You might consider that more than one basis applies, in which case you should identify and document all of them from the start.

 You must not adopt a one-size-fits-all approach.
 No one basis should be seen as always better, safer or more important than the others, and there is no hierarchy in the order of the list in the GDPR.